cybermouflons/ovisbot/README.md

 - `!ctf unsolve` Resets solved status of a challenges.
 Simarly with the solve command you have to be in the text channel of the challenge.
 The purpose of this is to allow you to rollback accidental changes when running solve.
 (Forgot to add teammates, etc..)

+- `!ctf notes` Shows the notebook url for the particular challenge channel that you are currently in.
+If this command is run outside of a challenge channel, then Kyrios Zolos gets mad.

+- `!ctf setcreds <username> <password> [<link>]` Sets shared credentials to be used by the team

+- `!ctf showcreds` Reveals shared credentials that have been set for the CTF

+- `!ctf reminder` Sets a reminder to alert the team members before the CTF starts.
 ---
 ## Ctftime